AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/README.md

 IUndoRedo Interface
 ===================
-AutomationML 2.1 APIThe UndoRedo service supports undo and redo of all changes made to a CAEXDocument.
+The UndoRedo service supports undo and redo of all changes made to a CAEXDocument.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)